ColinTr/ClassificationForRegression/README.md

 3) We can now generate the predictions using a regression model :
 > python generate_predictions.py --dataset_folder="../data/extracted_features/Combined_Cycle_Power_Plant_Dataset/10_bins_equal_freq_below_threshold/RandomForest_classifier/" --regressor="RandomForest"

-4) Finally, we compute the metrics on the predictions:
+4) Then, we compute the metrics on the predictions:
 > python compute_metrics.py --predictions_folder="../data/predictions/Combined_Cycle_Power_Plant_Dataset/10_bins_equal_freq_below_threshold/RandomForest_classifier/RandomForest_regressor/"

+5) Finally, we can generate figures (note that the figures are meant to represent the evolution of a metric when the number of thresholds varies, so the figures we will generate here will only have a single point)
+> python visualisation.py --parent_folder="../data/metrics/Combined_Cycle_Power_Plant_Dataset/" --metric="RMSE"

 For easier understanding of the flow of the dataset through the scripts, refer to the following diagram :